srimannaini/Prediction-Bike_Sharing/README.md

 In this project, you'll get to build a neural network from scratch to carry out a prediction problem on a real dataset!
 By building a neural network from the ground up, you'll have a much better understanding of gradient descent, backpropagation, and other concepts that are important to know.
 You'll also get to see how to apply these networks to solve real prediction problems!

 ## Dataset
- The data comes from the UCI Machine Learning Database.
+ The data comes from the [UCI Machine Learning Databas](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)

 ## Installation setup
 <p>Create a new conda environment:</p>